hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 teaching: 5
 exercises: 10
 objectives:
-  - Learn how to get your CI/CD Runners to build your code
+  - Learn how to get your CI/CD Runners to build your code.
   - Try and see if the CI/CD can catch problems with our code.
 questions:
   - I have code already in GitLab, how can I add CI to it?
 hidden: false
 keypoints:
-  - Setting up CI/CD shouldn't be mind-numbing
+  - Setting up CI/CD shouldn't be mind-numbing.
-  - All defined jobs run in parallel by default
+  - All defined jobs run in parallel by default.
-  - Jobs can be allowed to fail without breaking your CI/CD
+  - Jobs can be allowed to fail without breaking your CI/CD.
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/F21FprczK4c?si=JC-wpc-135p7nbp6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>